 Familiarize yourself with local laws.
 In most states, bats are a protected species, which means that it’s illegal to kill them.
-One humane approach is to install a bat house on your property prior to evicting your unwanted guests.
-Chances are that once barred entry to your home, the bats would take up residence in the new accommodations you’ve prepared for there.
+One humane approach is to install a bat house (like this) on your property prior to evicting your unwanted guests.
+Chances are that once barred entry to your home, the bats would take up residence in the new accommodations you’ve prepared.
 From there, you could count on the bats to continue their beneficial service of eating the insects on your property.

-When you’re wondering how to get rid of bats, it’s essential to figure out what type of bat you’re dealing with.
+When you’re trying to get rid of bats, it’s essential to figure out what type of bat you’re dealing with.
 So the first thing to do is learn what types of bats are common in your neck of the woods.
 Next, try to get a good look at the bats, if you haven’t already, so you can compare your observations to your research.
-Vampire aficionados could easily guess that you best chances of seeing a bat are at dusk and dawn.
+Vampire aficionados could easily guess that your best chances of seeing a bat are at dusk and dawn.

 Once you know what kind of bats are in your house, you can move on to determining whether or not it’s maternity season for that particular species.
 If you prevent the mother bat from regaining entry to your house while the babies are still inside, those babies are going to die.
 And no matter how you feel about that, you’re definitely not going to like how it smells.
 So if it’s maternity season, wait it out.